AlexandreNadiras/PersonalProjects/UseCase/README.md

 # BonusSQL.py:

-This code only needs to be executed one and should return the result of 2 SQl Requests.
+This code only needs to be executed once and should return the result of 2 SQL Requests.

 The first output is the result of the question: "What are the top 5 best wines below 10 USD?"

 The second output is the result of the question: "What are the top 5 best wines below 30 USD from Chile 🗿"

 The reason I used Sqlite3 is because I was familiar with it and also because the data I used were not that heavy and resource consuming.

 # BonusVisualisation.py:

-This code only needs to be executed once and should return a visualisation of the curve representing the points given to each wine versus the price.
+This code only needs to be executed once and should return a visualisation of the curve representing the average points given to each wine per price.

 I chose to aggregate on the price's mean the clean dataset first in order to get a better visualisation than a scatter chart.